What to wear when you bike

 Safety

-Loose cloothing can get caught up in moving parts of your bike.
+Loose clothing can get caught up in moving parts of your bike.
 This includes long flowing skirts, trousers that are flared, anything with cords or tassels that could hang down.
 If you choose to tie a jacket or sweatshirt around your waist be aware that it could hang down onto your rear wheel.

 Visibility